 If the UE is configured with EN-DC radio resources and the PSCell information is available, the PSCell Information IE shall be included in the HANDOVER NOTIFY message.

+Interactions with Handover Success procedure:

-If the Notify Source eNB IE is included in the HANDOVER NOTIFY message, the MME shall, if supported, notify the source eNB that the UE has successfully accessed the target eNB.
+If the Notify Source eNB IE is included in the HANDOVER NOTIFY message, the MME shall, if supported, notify the source eNB that the UE has successfully accessed the target eNB by sending the HANDOVER SUCCESS message.